Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 7. The introduction of corporate income tax could have both advantages and disadvantages, depending on individual income and business model.
 The tax legislation could prove disadvantageous for some entrepreneurs if they are above the set turnover and profit thresholds.

-Summary: The UAE has introduced a new corporate tax of 9% in 2023, with certain allowances and rules.
+Summary: The UAE has introduced a new corporate income tax of 9 % in 2023, with certain allowances and regulations.
 This could have both advantages and disadvantages for entrepreneurs and companies, depending on their specific circumstances.

 Who is considered a taxable person in Dubai?